MV Brigitte Bardot: MV Brigitte Bardot

 The repair process, with a cost of over $250,000, included placing the ship in a hermetically sealed chamber.
 Composite yacht experts from across the globe, including the ship's designer, were flown in to assess the damages and recommend a course of action.
 Sea Shepherd's 18 Australian chapters raised the money necessary to repair the vessel.
 Repairs to the MV Brigitte Bardot were completed and the ship set sail for sea trials on 16 April 2012.

 In September 2012, the MV Brigitte Bardot was expelled from Fiji by local naval and immigration officials.

 On 5 January 2013 in Timaru, New Zealand, a distress call was issued in relation to the MV Brigitte Bardot after an observer mistook the vessel for an overturned yacht.
 While several vessels nearby responded to the call, the MV Brigitte Bardot did not respond and instead turned away at high speed upon the arrival of a rescue helicopter.
 The South Canterbury Coastguard and Maritime New Zealand criticized Sea Shepherd over the incident, stating "There was no need for Sea Shepherd to behave like this".
 Sea Shepherd Conservation Society founder Paul Watson said the first the organization knew about the distress call was when the helicopter arrived.
 "We can't help it if someone else makes the call.
 There was nothing wrong with the ship," he said.

-Because of the COVID-19 pandemic Sea Shepherd ended up selling vessels instead of maintaining them; the vessel was sold to a new owner in Mexico.
+Because of the COVID-19 pandemic, Sea Shepherd ended up selling vessels instead of maintaining them; the vessel was sold to a new owner in Mexico.

+Merida

+Since 2021 she has been used as an offshore support vessel and is called Merida, owned and operated by the French company Oceanic Assistance.